Premium Content:

 - Advertisement -

 The painting is called One of the Sea, and most people just see the vastness of the sea and the sky.
 But not Louisa who is an aspiring artist herself.
-She sees the three tiny figures at the end of the long pier in the corner of one of this extremely expensive painting that is up for auction.
+She sees the three tiny figures at the end of the long pier in the corner of this extremely expensive painting that is up for auction.

 It was painted one endless summer when the people at the end of the pier were fourteen, about to turn fifteen, and described as a “pack of wild animals” by those in the small harbour town.
 They sought refuge from their horrendous home lives in their friendship and support for each other.